MikeTaylor/palaeo-vo/vo-manuscript.md

 * Daniela Schwarz (Museum für Naturukunde Berlin) for _Giraffatitan_.
 * Julia McHugh (Dinosaur Journey) for _Haplocanthosaurus_.
 * Bill Simpson (Field Museum of Natural History, Chicago, IL) for _Brachiosaurus_ and the giraffe.
-* Neftali Camacho (LACM XXX expand this) for the Komodo dragon.
+* Neftali Camacho (Los Angeles County Museum of Natural History) for the Komodo dragon.
 * Sandra Chapman (Natural History Museum, London, UK) for _Xenoposeidon_.
-* Ken Noriega (XXX check Western University of Health Sciences, Veterinary Medicine, CA) for the horse head.
+* Ken Noriega (Western University of Health Sciences) for the horse head.

-Finally, we thank John Yasmer and Thierra Nalley (Western University of Health Sciences, CA) for their assistance in CT scanning and 3D modelling the _Haplocanthosaurus_ caudal vertebra.
+Finally, we thank John Yasmer and Thierra Nalley (Western University of Health Sciences) for their assistance in CT scanning and 3D modelling the _Haplocanthosaurus_ caudal vertebra.

 ## References